 The resilience of Croydon Council’s highways maintenance operations to the worst ravages of the winter weather has been strengthened following the opening of a purpose-built timber salt barn.

-Constructed to “exceptionally high standards” by GRAHAM’s Facilities Management Team, the salt barn at Factory Lane ensures the long-term storage of salt in prime condition for use around the borough’s road network.
+Constructed to “exceptionally high standards” by our Facilities Management Team, the salt barn at Factory Lane ensures the long-term storage of salt in prime condition for use around the borough’s road network.

 Approximately 30% of Croydon’s roads are salted when snow or ice are predicted or in the case of sudden and unforecast snow.
 These important routes cover in excess of 240km.